VisualSearch-GmbH/Shopware6-RecommendSimilarProducts/README.md

 The purpose of this plugin is
 * Efficient search for desired product
-* Increased sales for the webshop
+* Increase sales for the webshop
 * Longer time spent in the webshop

 Below is an example of visually similar recommendations of a red jacket.
 Other examples can be found in our demo store here: https://shopware.visualsearch.at